quantumlib/Cirq/docs/google/devices.md

 `cirq.PhasedXZGate`.
 More restrictive one-qubit gates, such as the Pauli gates `cirq.X`, `cirq.Y`, `cirq.Z`, as well as the gate `cirq.PhasedXPowGate` can also be natively executed.
+One qubit rotations have a duration of 25 ns on most Google devices.

 #### Virtual Z gates

-Rotation around the Z axis is generally not a hardware operation.
+Rotation around the Z axis is not a hardware operation on its own.
 Instead, the compilation keeps track of the Z phase rotations, commuting them forward through the circuit until a non-commuting gate is reached.
 This compilation is handled automatically for you.
+Adding a Z gate will generally not add any duration to the circuit, though it may modify how the other gates are applied.

 What this means is that `cirq.Z` and `cirq.ZPowGate` gates will have zero duration on the device.
 Any moments containing only